September 28, 2018

 When you consider just how much heat can be lost through high performance A-rated double glazed rooflights the decision to go triple glazing is clear.
 If you stand near double glazing you can still feel the cold spot as heat is still being lost through the glazing.
 Condensation is also a risk on cold nights when you turn up the heating but with triple glazing this is eliminated.
 Roof Maker fixed flat rooflight products come with Triple glazing as standard giving you great thermal performance.

-If you would like to see our products why not book a showroom visit now or alternatively we will be exhibiting at the Homebuilding & Renovating Show in London 23-25 September and we still have a limited number of free tickets!
+If you would like to see the products that so impressed the Build It Awards, then why not book a showroom visit now or alternatively we will be exhibiting at the Homebuilding & Renovating Show in London 23-25 September and we still have a limited number of free tickets!